 4. Select the right data for your message:

-Don’t just use the charts and data that are ready made, drill down and make sure your data is working to show the story you want.
-Keep on track and don’t show irrelevant data – even if it’s pretty or interesting, stick to the message you want your data visualisation to make.
+Perhaps you don’t need to display all the data?
+It’s good to be focused: drill down and make sure your data is working to show the story you want.
+Keep on track and avoid showing irrelevant data – even if it’s pretty or interesting, stick to the message you want your data visualisation to make.

 5. Choose your scale: